alexdeplov/alexdeplov.github.io/content/blog/2026/how-to-fit-the-freebsd-logo-in-a-perfect-circle.md

 <br/>
 <br/>

-Apple tries to keep heavy center closer to the surrounded surface:
+Apple tries to keep heavy center closer to the center of the surface:

 ![Apple logo on the HomePod with orange guides showing its mass placed close to the center surface](apple-logo-mass-guide.jpg)